14 Questions You’ve Always Wanted Answered About Anal Sex

 2. Is it safe?

 If done right, absolutely.
 While it’s true that anal is one of the riskiest types of sex, in terms of spreading sexually transmitted disease – including HIV – if you follow safe sex practices and do it with someone you trust and respect (even better, someone you love), it’s perfectly safe.
-Go slow, be gentle, listen to each other, use protection and lots of lube, and you’ll be fine.
+Go slow, be gentle, listen to each other, use lots of lube, and wear a condom and you’ll be fine.

 3. Will it hurt?